erlage/rad/README.md

 )
 ```

-Apart from syntax/names, there are two very important characteristics of HTML widgets that we'd like to talk about:

-### 1. HTML widgets are composable

-Just like other widgets, HTML widgets are composable and has same semantics in the sense that they can be composed and mixed together with other widgets.
+Apart from syntax/names, HTML widgets are composable and has same semantics in the sense that they can be composed and mixed together with other widgets.
 For example,

 ```dart
 Span(